 Are bank feeds safe?

 Yes.
-In addition to the 90-day re-authorisation process, bank feeds are subject to other strict Open Banking security rules.
+In addition to the 90-day re-authorisation process, bank feeds are subject to strict Open Banking security rules.

 Three benefits for contractors of bank-to-accounting software